aws-samples/serverless-patterns/lambda-durable-eventbridge-cron-python-sam/README.md

 ## Testing

-1. After deployment, the EventBridge rule will automatically trigger the Lambda function every minute.
+1. After deployment, the EventBridge Scheduler schedule will automatically trigger the Lambda function every minute.

 2. Monitor the function execution in CloudWatch Logs:
     ```bash